+918800445497

 In the construction industry, assets often consist of cars, equipment, and tools, while liabilities might include loans or accounts payable.
 By keeping track of them, you can keep your financial picture clear.

-• Example: If financed, a bought excavator raises your loan burden but increases the value to your "Equipment" account.
+Example: If financed, a purchased excavator raises your loan burden but increases the value in your "Equipment" account.

 Step 4: Reconcile Accounts Regularly

-By reconciling, you may make sure that your bank statements and financial data match.
+By reconciling, you may ensure that your bank statements and financial data match.
 For construction companies that deal with a lot of transactions, this phase is very important.

 • Tips: